Do I Need a Personal Injury Attorney?

 By now after reading this guide, you can tell there are many stressful issues you will face if you decide to handle your own claim.
 Hiring an attorney will remove this stress from you, and attorneys can normally help guide you through your recovery and give helpful advice on how to handle bill collectors until your claim settles.
 Additionally, your attorney may be able to recommend a physician or chiropractor who can treat you on a lien basis if you cannot afford your co-pays or have no health insurance.
 Hiring an experienced personal injury attorney will result in less stress for you and allow you to focus on your recovery and getting better.
 Most personal injury attorneys work on a percentage contingency fee, meaning that they do not recover a fee until and unless your case settles or resolves by jury trial.
 The contingency fee is a percentage of the gross recovery.

-Experience matters, and at Grimes Yeoman, PLLC, we offer free case evaluations to help guide you through the process of deciding whether hiring an attorney would be in your best interest as opposed to trying to handle your own claim.
+Experience matters, and at Grimes Yeoman, PLLC, our personal injury lawyers located in Mooresville, NC, offer free case evaluations to help guide you through the process of deciding whether hiring an attorney would be in your best interest as opposed to trying to handle your own claim.

 *Disclaimer: This guide is intended to be for informational purposes only.
 It should not be relied on as legal advice, nor construed as a form of attorney-client relationship.